lionelmace/iks-lab/book/test-resiliency.md

     pod/kube-dns-amd64-5dc4d6b67-clvnh evicted
     ```

 1. Check the status of your node.
-You should see the node has the status `SchedulingDisabled`
+You should see the status `SchedulingDisabled`
     ```
     NAME           STATUS                     ROLES     AGE       VERSION
     10.123.12.75   Ready                      <none>    48d       v1.11.3+IKS
-    10.135.52.88   Ready                      <none>    48d       v1.11.3+IKS
-    10.75.4.70     Ready,SchedulingDisabled   <none>    48d       v1.11.3+IKS
+    10.135.52.88   Ready,SchedulingDisabled   <none>    48d       v1.11.3+IKS
     ```

-1. Re-activate the worker node
+1. Tell Kubernetes that it can resume scheduling new pods onto the node
     ```sh
-    kubectl uncordon 10.75.4.70
+    kubectl uncordon <node name>
     ```